Reverse Heart Disease with a New Diet Program

 In Conclusion

 While I only featured the top 10 heart healthy products, there are numerous others that you can eat.
 A cup of green tea daily is also great for your health.
-Most all vegetables and fruits are healthy and in good for heart healthy diet.
+Most all vegetables and fruits are healthy and in good for a heart healthy diet.
 Fresh fruits and vegetables are the best, but frozen is your second choice.
 Canned vegetables don't have as many vitamins and often have too much salt.

 Exercise and eat healthy and live a long, wonderful healthy life.